tankarageldi/pitchperfectapp/README.md

    git clone [https://github.com/COMP4721-F24/Team-1]
    ```

-2. Open the project in your Java IDE (e.g., IntelliJ, Eclipse).
+2. Open the project in your Java IDE (BlueJ is preferred).
 3. Connect your MIDI keyboard.
+(If no keyboard, app wont work)
 4. Run the `Main` class in the `\src` folder to launch the application.